HericaSilva/HericaSilva/README.md

- Hi, I'm Herica Silva 👋
+ Hi, I'm Herica Silva! 👋
-📱 Student in Front-End/Mobile Development
+📱 Front-End & Mobile Development Student

-I am starting my journey in the world of web and mobile development.
-I have been dedicating myself to learning the best practices and technologies to deliver high-quality and user-friendly experiences.
+I'm embarking on my journey into the world of web and mobile development, continuously learning best practices and modern technologies to create high-quality, user-friendly experiences.

-Currently, I am deepening my knowledge in Web Development and Mobile Development, building practical projects to enhance my skills and prepare for real-world challenges in the field.
+Currently, I'm deepening my knowledge in Web and Mobile Development by building practical projects to sharpen my skills and prepare for real-world challenges in the field.

 ## Technologies & Tools